 Connect to virtual machine

-After the deployment has completed, create an SSH connection with the virtual machine.
+Create an SSH connection with the virtual machine.

 Click the Connect button on the virtual machine blade.
 The connect button displays an SSH connection string that can be used to connect to the virtual machine.